alphagov/govuk-import-export-prototype/answer/export-insurance-export-finance.markdown

 UK Export Finance (UKEF) helps UK exporters to:

 - win export contracts by providing better financing terms to your buyers
-- fulfil orders by supporting working capital loans, for example by helping you buy new machinery
+- fulfil orders by supporting working capital loans, for example to meet the costs of new export opportunities
-- get insurance to cover you if you don't get paid

 To find out more, contact: